1975 VFL grand final: Aftermath

 For North Melbourne, it was the final league game for captain Barry Davis, full-forward Wade and the versatile Gary Farrant.

-It was also the last time Rantall played with North Melbourne as he returned to South Melbourne the following season.
+It was also the last time John Rantall played with North Melbourne as he returned to South Melbourne the following season.

 Trailing by 20 points at half time, Hawthorn coach John Kennedy's famously delivered his "Don't think, do" speech, an impassioned plea to his players before the second half.
 As he recalled, "It was born out of desperation.
 We had some academics in the team who did a lot of thinking, so I, more or less in exasperation, said 'Don't think, do!"
 Although the speech failed to rouse his team to victory, it remains one of the most famous events in Kennedy's coaching career.

 The 1975 match was the first of three grand finals played between Hawthorn and North Melbourne over a four year period, the others played in 1976 and 1978.